Wiz Khalifa: 2009–2010: Deal or No Deal and signing with Atlantic Records

-Khalifa appeared at the Soundset 2010 festival in May 2010 in Minneapolis, Minnesota, alongside Method Man & Redman, Del the Funky Homosapien and Hieroglyphics, Atmosphere, Murs, Cage, and others.
-He performed at the 2010 Rock the Bells festival, along with hip hop veterans Wu-Tang Clan, Snoop Dogg, Lauryn Hill, A Tribe Called Quest, Rakim, KRS-One, Jedi Mind Tricks and Slick Rick.
+Khalifa appeared at the Soundset 2010 festival in May 2010 in Minneapolis, Minnesota, alongside Method Man & Redman, Del the Funky Homosapien, Hieroglyphics, Atmosphere, Murs, Cage, and others.
+He performed at the 2010 Rock the Bells festival, along with hip-hop veterans Wu-Tang Clan, Snoop Dogg, Lauryn Hill, A Tribe Called Quest, Rakim, KRS-One, Jedi Mind Tricks, and Slick Rick.
 Khalifa declined an invitation to tour with rapper Drake and launched his own Waken Baken Tour, a 50-city national tour with rapper Yelawolf.
 His official DJ on the tour was DJ Bonics.

 The tour, scheduled to last from September to November 2010, sold out every venue.
 In November 2010, during his "Waken Baken" tour at East Carolina University, Khalifa was arrested for possession and trafficking of marijuana.
 He was released the next morning after a $300K bail, and resumed his tour.
 Khalifa performed in a cypher during the 2010 BET Hip-Hop Awards.

 2010–2012: Mainstream success, Rolling Papers and O.N.I.F.C.

 Khalifa released "Black and Yellow", his first single for Rostrum/Atlantic, produced by Stargate, which has received radio airplay.
-The single peaked at number one on the US Billboard Hot 100; the title of the song refers to the colors of the City of Pittsburgh.
+The single peaked at number one on the US Billboard Hot 100; the title of the song refers to the colors of the city of Pittsburgh.
 Khalifa released his debut album with Atlantic Records in 2011.
 He appeared with Curren$y on the track "Scaling the Building" on producer Ski Beatz' 2010 album, 24 Hour Karate School.

 On March 29, 2011, Khalifa released his first studio album, Rolling Papers in the US.
 The album debuted at number two on the US Billboard 200 chart, with first-week sales of 197,000 copies in the United States.
 On March 31, 2011, Khalifa performed at Emory University in Atlanta, Georgia as part of the school's annual Dooley's Weekend.
 On June 26, 2011, Khalifa was nominated and won Best New Artist at the BET Awards of 2011.

 Khalifa collaborated with British rapper Tinie Tempah.
-Tinie announced in an interview with Rolling Stone that his next single is to be called "Till I'm Gone" and would feature Wiz Khalifa and was produced by Stargate.
+Tinie announced in an interview with Rolling Stone that his next single was to be called "Till I'm Gone" and would feature Wiz Khalifa and was produced by Stargate.
 The single and the video song were released at the end of June 2011.

-On April 11, 2012, Khalifa announced that he will release his second studio album titled Only Nigga In First Class but that it will be abbreviated as O.N.I.F.C. for release to mainstream markets.
+On April 11, 2012, Khalifa announced that he would release his second studio album titled Only Nigga In First Class but that it would be abbreviated as O.N.I.F.C. for release to mainstream markets.
 O.N.I.F.C. debuted at number two with 131,000 in first week sales.
-The album has spawned two singles "Work Hard, Play Hard" and "Remember You" both receiving good commercial acclaim and the former going platinum.
+The album spawned two singles "Work Hard, Play Hard" and "Remember You" both receiving good commercial acclaim and the former going platinum.
 Wiz spoke with rapper 50 Cent, with whom he collaborated on the song "Telescope", about making a movie together.
+Also in 2012, Maroon 5 released their single "Payphone" featuring Khalifa, the lead single to their album Overexposed.